valboz/VBBinaryLensing/docs/Parallax.md

 ## Light curve functions with parallax

-All light curve functions defined in the [Light Curves](LightCurves.md) section have their corresponding including parallax effect:
+All light curve functions defined in the [Light Curves](LightCurves.md) section have their corresponding counterpart including the parallax effect:

 ```
 PSPLLightCurveParallax